 Short biography of Konrad Adenauer (1876-1967)

 He was a staunch Catholic and his ideology put him at odds with the Nazi party.
-His opposition to Hitler and the Nazi Party led to his removal from office in 1993, when they were elected.
-During the 1930s, and early 1940s, Konrad Adenauer kept a low profile trying to escape persecution from the Nazi’s.
+His opposition to Hitler and the Nazi Party led to his removal from office in 1933 when the Nazi’s were elected.
+During the 1930s and early 1940s, Konrad Adenauer kept a low profile trying to escape persecution from the Nazi’s.
 After the failed bomb plot of 1944, he was arrested and interned at a concentration camp near Bonn.
 He survived the war and in 1945 was temporarily placed as mayor of Cologne again.

 Under his leadership, the Federal German Republic made a rapid transformation into a modern Democratic state.
 He failed to prevent the split between East and West Germany, but he did achieve many notable success in domestic and foreign policy.
 He oversaw rapprochement and a new friendship with France, this enabled the development of European integration which was to become the European Union.
 He admitted German guilt in the holocaust and set up a series of reparations to Israel.
 He also criticised his own Catholic church for failing to do enough to condemn the Nazi policies.
 He also oversaw Germany’s re-entry into the international community as a peaceful, democratic society, such as joining Nato in 1955.

 Famous Germans A list of famous Germans.
 Includes; Beethoven, Bach, Konrad Adenauer, Martin Luther, Sophie Scholl and Angela.

 People who changed the world – Famous people who changed the course of history including Socrates, Newton, Jesus Christ, Muhammad, Queen Victoria, Catherine the Great, Einstein and Gandhi.
 Merkel.